 4. A Vow So Bold and Deadly

-It is the final book in the Cursebreakers trilogy.
+A Vow So Bold and Deadly is the final book in the Cursebreakers trilogy.
 The focus on its characters, Rhen and Grey, makes it so good.
 Everything they’ve gone through, all of this trauma that has been done to them, and what they are doing about it now, like the type of men they are now.
-So when we left off with a heart so fierce and broken, we have Grey versus Rhen.
-We found out that Grey is the lost heir.
-He’s Rhen’s brother, he has magic, and now he is on the opposite side of what is about to become a war against Rhen.
+So when we left with a fierce and broken heart, we have Grey versus Rhen.
+We found out that Grey was the lost heir.
+He’s Rhen’s brother, he has magic, and now he is on the opposite side of what will become a war against Rhen.

 What’s interesting here is that neither one of them want this war.
 They have been forced into these positions.
 We see both Rhen and Grey go through like unpacking their trauma.
 They see this with Harper and Lia Mara.
 Lia doesn’t want to be the type of queen that her mother was.
-You will see how Harper has come into her own and how she could help Rhen.
+You will see how Harper has become her own and how she could help Rhen.
 We still have the threat of Lilith hanging over everybody’s heads.
-The dark magic and romance plot are very relatable with Kingdom Of The Wicked.
+The dark magic and romance plot relate to the Kingdom Of The Wicked.

 Author: Brigid Kemmerer